greggbjensen/power-runner/README.md

 # PowerRunner

-PowerShell Script runnner that loads scripts from paths using wildcards, parses commmand line parameters and attributes and presents tabbed form for ease of use.
+PowerShell Script runnner that loads scripts from paths and parses commmand line parameters to present a tabbed form and output window.

 <br />